Giuseppe Parini: Biography

 In 1752, he published at Lugano, under the pseudonym of "Ripano Eupilino", a small volume of selected poems, Alcune poesie, which secured his election to the Accademia dei Trasformati at Milan, as well as to the Accademia dell'Arcadia at Rome.
 His poem, Il Giorno (The Day), consisting of ironic instructions to a young nobleman as to the best method of spending his days, which was to be published in three parts, marked a distinct advance in Italian blank verse.
 The first part, Il Mattino (Morning), was published in 1763 and at once established Parini's popularity and influence, and two years later a continuation (the second part) was published under the title of Il Mezzogiorno (Midday).

-The Austrian plenipotentiary in Milan, Count Karl Joseph von Firmian, saw to the poet's advancement, first by appointing him editor of the Milan Gazette, and then in 1769, in spite of the Jesuits, to a specially created chair of belles lettres in the Palatine school.
-When the French occupied Milan, Parini was appointed magistrate by Napoleon, but almost immediately retired to resume his literary work and to complete his poem by writing the third part, La Sera (Evening), of "The Day".
-But time had passed, he had become unsure, so he divided the third part in two, Il Vespro (Vesper) and La Notte (Night), published, both unfinished, after his death, which along with two other previous parts form what is collectively titled Il Giorno.
+Only the first two parts were published during his lifetime.
+An eternal perfectionist, he was unable to complete Il vespro (Evening) and La notte (Night).
+The protagonist is a “Young Lord,” who has nothing better to do than to fill the void of his existence with frivolous pastimes; he is flanked by a preceptor, a sort of ironic narrative conscience, who is no more than a mask for the author.
+The young lord is a ladies' man who projects the image of an aristocracy entirely occupied with its worldly pleasures, thinking of nothing but itself, and offering ritual sacrifice to those two deadly genii, ennui and punctiliousness in defending noble honor.
+Pope's Rape of the Lock influences the form, as his Essay on Man does the content; other influences include the Télémaque of Fénelon, especially as regards the polemic against riches and luxury and the corresponding praise of agriculture and the laborious healthy life of the peasantry.
+Il Vespro and La Notte were published, both unfinished, after his death, which along with two other previous parts form what is collectively titled Il Giorno.
+Parini's Odi, composed between 1757 and 1795, have appeared in various editions.

-Among other poems his rather artificial Odi, composed between 1757 and 1795, have appeared in various editions.
+The Austrian plenipotentiary in Milan, Count Karl Joseph von Firmian, saw to the poet's advancement, first by appointing him editor of the Milan Gazette, and then in 1769 to a specially created chair of belles lettres in the Palatine School.